Department of Labor Guidance and Form Notice Issued for the Families First Coronavirus Response Act

 Employers must post and/or distribute the required notice on or before the April 1, 2020 effective date.
 In addition, employers should also review their pay and leave policies and procedures and prepare to respond to and accommodate employee questions and requests related to the leaves of absences mandated by the FFCRA.

 Chiesa Shahinian & Giantomasi PC will continue to track the regulatory guidance and regulations that may be issued by the Secretary of Labor in connection with this Act and provide updates.
-If you have any questions about implementing policies relating to this Act, COVID-19 and/or responding to employee concerns, please feel free to reach out to your CSG attorney or the authors listed here.
+If you have any questions about implementing policies relating to this Act, COVID-19 and/or responding to employee concerns, please feel free to reach out to your CSG attorney.

 For additional information pertaining to the coronavirus outbreak, please visit CSG’s COVID-19 Resource Center.

 This publication contains general information on recent legal developments and is not intended to provide legal advice for a specific situation or to create an attorney-client relationship.
 Attorney Advertising.
 Prior results do not guarantee a similar outcome.